Information about Winster in the Derbyshire Dales

 Winster is a hilly village, and some gardens are impossible for the less mobile, but we aim to open several gardens that are accessible to the "walking but wobbly" and to wheelchair users with reasonably fit attendants (most of the flatter gardens have at least one or two steps).

 Most gardens have uneven paths, so those with poor vision would need a fully-sighted companion.

-Tickets on sale on the day, from outside the Market House in Main Street, and from the Car Park.
+Tickets are on sale on the day, from outside the Market House in Main Street, and from the Car Park.